vidtsin/odoo_11_rcg/reciga_improvements/README.rst

 * Print 14 location barcodes per page
 * Changes in the report footer
 * Changes in the lot barcode report
+* Changes in the account invoice document template

 Author
 ------